chaoss/wg-dei/focus-areas/governance/code-of-conduct.md

-# Code of Conduct for Project
+# Code of Conduct for a Project

-Question: How does the Code of Conduct for the project support diversity and inclusion?
+Question: How, and in what specific ways, does the code of conduct for a project support diversity, equity, and inclusion?

 ## Description

-A code of conduct signals to project members what behavior is acceptable.
-A code of conduct also provides enforcement mechanisms to deal with people who misbehave.
+The existence of a code of conduct signals the project’s awareness and concern for creating an equitable, diverse, and inclusive environment.
+The criteria outlined in a specific code of conduct clarifies for project members what is acceptable behavior, and potential consequences for unacceptable behavior.
+Finally, a code of conduct should provide well defined enforcement and reporting mechanisms for addressing violations of the code.
+The extent to which enforcement is easy to access, and consistently executed, the code of conduct is effective for ensuring a diverse, equitable, and inclusive project.

 ## Objectives

 A code of conduct in a project provides the following:

-- Knowing that a community takes diversity and inclusion seriously.
+- A signal that a community takes diversity, equity, and inclusion seriously.
-- Evaluating a community for diverse and inclusive design, before investing any time in that project.
+- A way to evaluate a community for diverse, equitable, and inclusive design, before investing any time in that project.
-- Identifying whether or not their demographic is protected prior to participating in a project.
+- Information about whether or not a person’s demographic is protected before participating in a project.
-- Ensuring that project partnerships, and allies take diversity and inclusion seriously as it can impact their own reputation and community health.
-- Understanding how a violation is reported and handled.
+- Reassurance that project partners and allies also take diversity, equity, and inclusion seriously- Understanding around how a violation is reported and handled.
-- Observing that the code of conduct is being enforced; and not just the potential for enforcement.
+- Way of knowing that the code of conduct is being enforced; and not just the potential for enforcement.
+- Clear expectations of community behavior.
+- Information about possible avenues of support to victims of inappropriate behavior.

 ## Implementation
-*The usage and dissemination of health metrics may lead to privacy violations.
-Organizations may be exposed to risks.
-These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
-There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
-The usage of metrics must be examined for risk and potential data ethics problems.
-Please see [CHAOSS Data Ethics document](https://github.com/chaoss/community/blob/main/data-use-statement.md) for additional guidance.*

 ### Tools Providing the Metric